apankrat/dnswhisperer/README.md

 # DNS Whisperer
-DNS proxy with pattern-based response blanking.
+DNS proxy for filtering out unwanted domains.

 **What it is**